Dynamics of Schwarz reflections: the mating phenomena: Iterated reflections with respect to the cardioid and a circle

-As in the case for polynomials with connected Julia sets, we will now show that for a map $F_a$ with connected limit set, all dynamical rays at pre-periodic angles (under $\rho$) land on $\Gamma_a$.
+As in the case for polynomials with connected Julia sets, we will now show that for a map $F_a$ with connected limit set, all dynamical rays at preperiodic angles (under $\rho$) land on $\Gamma_a$ (compare \cite[Expos{\'e}~VIII]{orsay}, \cite[Theorem~18.10]{M1new}).